nweiyue/tp/docs/UserGuide.md

 Clear session list? (yes/no)
 ```

-:instruction_source: After receiving the confirmation prompt, enter `yes` to confirm the clearance of all sessions or reject the command by entering `no`.
+:information_source: After receiving the confirmation prompt, enter `yes` to confirm the clearance of all sessions or reject the command by entering `no`.

 **:information_source: Notes about the usage of this command:**<br>
 * Clears all the sessions in the displayed session list.